 Koichiro Fukayama, 44, the manager of girl’s bar AKB162, was taken into custody for violating the Law Regulating Adult Entertainment Businesses regarding the employment of minors.
-Three girls, one aged 15 and two aged 16, were also taken into protective custody.
+Three girls, one aged 15 and two aged 16, were also put under police protection.

 A girl’s bar is a variation of a hostess club in which the club is legally registered as an after-hours, eating-and-drinking establishment so as to avoid more strict regulations under the adult-entertainment law.
 A bar or cafe appearance is provided while near night-club services are rendered.
 Employing a person under the age of 18 is illegal under these conditions.